SGeorges/banking-case-study-initial/README.md

 # Banking Case Study
+*Stefano Georges (2000574)
+*Microservices AutoLoanApplication, CreditCardApplication, and DepositApplication were completed with the exception of adding a hystrix.
+Instead a default message was added via a class in the instance a database was empty.
+Began working on the orchestrator service when ran short on time.

+*Complications came with the initial set-up.
+Upon generating my getters/setters for my AutoLoan.class the values were primitive int types even though it was set to wrapper class Integer type.
+It was an oversight which took a significant amount of time to catch since the error was believed to have been a result of JSONInclude.
+*I believe I got caught up with the order of completion as identified on the Readme as opposed to jumping around between the Orchestrator and the various microservices.

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):